All Quiet on the Western Front (1930) Director: Lewis Milestone

 In the next battle, Paul is trapped in a foxhole and stabs a Frenchman to death.
-The man slowly dies throughout the night and Paul apologizes to the unknown man’s corpse.
-Paul rummages through the soldiers things to find a photograph of his two children and Paul weeps.
-Later Paul is hit with shrapnel (just like Erich Maria Remarque), and he is sent to the hospital before eventually going home on leave only to find things are not the same.
-He returns to his old classroom to find his jingoistic professor still whipping up children into a rage of nationalism to fight for Germany.
+The man slowly dies agonizingly throughout the night and in the morning Paul apologizes to the unknown man’s corpse.
+He rummages through the soldier’s things where he finds a photograph of the man’s two children and Paul weeps.
+Later Paul is hit with shrapnel (just like Erich Maria Remarque), and he is sent to the hospital before eventually going home on leave only to find that things are not the same.
+He returns to his old classroom to find the same jingoistic professor still whipping up more young children into a rage of nationalism to fight for Germany.
 Paul contradicts the professor and explains the horrible brutality of war.
-Paul is then publicly castigated as a coward.
+He is then shamefully castigated as a coward.

-With no place to go, Paul returns to the front only to find that two of his old comrades are still surviving, the rest are baby-faced young boys aged sixteen.
+With no place to go, Paul returns to the front only to find two of his old comrades are still alive, the rest of the soldiers are baby-faced young boys aged sixteen.
 While greeting one of his comrades they are both hit by a bomb and his comrade dies.
-Paul wanders aimlessly out to the trench and rests at the Gatling gun.
+In despair, Paul wanders aimlessly out to the trench and rests at the Gatling gun.
 During a rare moment of calm, he notices a small butterfly resting amidst the carnage.
 While reaching down to pick it up, a French sniper shoots and kills Paul before he can grab hold of the butterfly.

-The film ends with scenes of a young troupe of soldiers as they silently march off to war –tired, scared, and helpless.
+The film ends with scenes of a young troupe of soldiers as they silently march off to war –the boys appear tired, scared, and helpless.
+The effect is striking.